 The shishito pepper is a popular appetizer pepper that is interesting for being mostly a mild chili pepper, but every now and then a particular pod will pack some heat.
 The heat isn't overwhelming, but it can be surprising, which adds allure and popularity to this particular pepper.

-The pods are slender, growing 2-4 inches in length.
+The pods are small green peppers of fairly vibrant color, slender, growing 2-4 inches in length.
 They are wrinkly and have thinner walls, making them ideal for appetizers and nibbling.

 These are from my garden.
 So good!